nuodb/nuodb-helm-charts/stable/README.md

 - **transparent-hugepage** ([documentation](transparent-hugepage/README.md))

-Optionally, consider configuring storage classes for persistent storage use.
-You can still use persistent storage without using the Storage Class Helm Chart and the NuoDB Admin and Database charts will choose a default based on what's available in your Kubernetes  environment.
+Optionally, consider configuring storage classes for persistent storage use by installing the NuoDB Storage Class chart.
+You can still use persistent storage without using the Storage Class Helm Chart.
+Existing options:

+* install this chart and select one of the storage classes in the charts
+* install any other storage class and select them in the charts
+* install any other storage classes and mark one as the default.
+No changes to the charts are required then.

 - **Storage Classes** ([documentation](storage-class/README.md))